PolarGeospatialCenter/setsm_postprocessing_python/README.md

 * Added requirement that the second scene ortho image exists in source scene pairname folder.
 * For each DEM scene, separate masks will be generated using each of the scene ortho images, and the resulting masks will be combined using logical OR before being written out as the expected single scene mask in the source scene directory.
 * A new *ortho2.tif* second strip ortho image will be created in the output strip pairname folder.

+#### 4.1
+* Reduced production of "redundant" strip segments.
+Many redundant strip segments could result from small DEM scene "slivers" PGC created as part of regular DEM production through 2021, at which point PGC made changes to the processing pipeline to reduce production of these sliver DEMs.
+Strip segmentation logic was adjusted to consider small DEM scenes that are "skipped over" as part of scene ordering and assembly of the current strip segment, before starting on the next strip segment.
+In many cases, these small sliver DEM scenes do not add enough data to the current strip segment, will now be properly classified as redundant, and the redundant scene will not be made into a new strip segment.
+* The default value of the `--rmse-cutoff` argument (core coregistration parameter) was increased from 1 to 3.5.
+The original value of 1 was set by Ian when he established the scenes2strips process to work well over _flat ice_ in Antarctica.
+In Fall 2021, PGC realized that an RMSE cutoff of 1 is too low over non-ice terrain (especially mountains and vegetation), and resulted in production of many (unmerged) single-scene strip segments.
+In order to reduce excessive segmentation and create a more useable strip DEM dataset for our users, PGC decided to raise the RMSE cutoff to 3.5 for all of ArcticDEM, EarthDEM, and REMA production.
+* Added capability to `batch_scenes2strips.py` to take existing strip segments as input and produce "remerged" strip segments as output.
+This capability can be used to remerge strip segments with a higher RMSE cutoff value for the coregistration step, in order to reduce excessive strip segmentation in areas where DEM quality is good but coregistration produces higher than ideal RMSE.
+* Fixed bug that caused scene DEM (bit)mask to skip a post-processing step when the mask is applied to scene DEM component rasters after loading data in the core `scenes2strips` routine.
+* "Strip DEM ID" is now written into output strip `*_meta.txt` metadata files.

 ### Turning scenes into strips